AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

 We create a single-thread Thread Pool so at most one thread should be created.
 Then we submit first Runnable and wait until it will finish.
-In that Runnable, we get ThreadLocal value and save it in the dataFromChildThread.
+In that Runnable, we get ThreadLocal value and save it in the `dataFromChildThread`.
 Thread Pool creates a new thread and copies the `inheritableThreadLocals` from the parent thread.
 Then we change ThreadLocal value and submit the second Runnable which has the same logic.
 This time no new Thread will be created and the Thread Pool will re-use the existing Thread.
 If `InheritableThreadLocal` can refresh the value each time we would see updated value from the second Runnable.
 But the test succeeded and it means that we still got the original data we saw in the first Runnable.
-Also, let's verify if the child thread can get updated value inside the Object stored in ThreadLocal (because child thread doesn't do deep copy for `InheritableThreadLocal`):
+Also, let's verify if the child thread can get updated value inside the Object stored in ThreadLocal (because child thread doesn't do deep copy for the `inheritableThreadLocal`):

 ```java:InheritedThreadLocalTest.java
 @Test